 How Fake Health News Can Lead You to Make Dangerous Decisions The spread of false medical information and news can create barriers between people and better healthcare.

-In the recent years, fake or misleading news has become more prevalent especially with so many health and political webpages within easy access on our phones, tablets, computers and television screens.
-This page will help readers think critically about the resources they find and evaluate them for accuracy and bias.
+Fake or misleading news has become more prevalent on our devices and screens.
+This page helps readers think critically about news resources they find, and offers tips on how to evaluate news sources for accuracy and bias.

 The term "Filter Bubble" was created by internet activist Eli Pariser around 2010.
-The meaning being algorithms are created to selectively guess what information you would like to see based on previous click-behavior, location, and search history.
-This can create a sense of isolation, or a bubble, as the user is not seeing recommendations that may contrast their viewpoint.
-Therefore it is reinforcing the already standing viewpoints the user may have.
+Filter bubble refers to search engine algorithms which selectively guess what information you would like to see based on your previous click-behavior, location, and your search history.
+Filter bubbles create a sense of isolation when users only see search results that confirm their own beliefs.
 Learn more with Eli Pariser's Ted Talk.

 AllSides